Vom1124/RasPi_LiDAR/README.md

 The point cloud can also be visualized using RViz software with the following steps.

-While the velodyne launch file is still running, open a new terminal window and run
+While the velodyne launch file is still running, open a new terminal window and run the below code to start RViz with the velodyne as fixed frame.

         ros2 run rviz2 rviz2 -f velodyne

-to start RViz with the velodyne as fixed frame.

 Then,
   1) In the "displays" panel, click "Add", then hover to the "By topic" under the pop-up window.